Does Medicare Cover Eye Exams and Glasses?

 - While Medicare Parts A and B don't cover routine eye exams vision care, many Medicare Advantage (Part C) plans may offer vision benefits to include routine eye exams, glasses and contacts.

 As broad as Medicare’s coverage can be, many seniors’ medical needs go beyond what Medicare can provide.
-In many cases, such as routine vision and eye care, Medicare beneficiaries may have heard there is no coverage available for eyeglasses or contact lenses, vision testing or cataract surgery.
+In many cases, such as routine vision and eye care, beneficiaries may have heard there is no Medicare eye care coverage available for eyeglasses or contact lenses, vision testing or cataract surgery.

 What Does Medicare Pay For?